Grounds for Coffee: Locations

-Grounds for Coffee franchised locations include full service, sit down coffee shops, drive-thrus, and a scaled down kiosk model.
-Each are independently owned and operated.
-The franchise does not operate with a top-down oriented chain of command.
-Each shop owner makes decision regarding interiors, product line, peripheral products, hours, and pricing.
-The unifying and consistent attributes of each shop are: the coffee & espresso based drink menu, ingredients and recipes, and an emphasis on customer service and community integration.
-Every GFC location appears as a local, independent business reflecting the tastes and preferences of the unique market place and clientele.
-GFC is a strong supporter of the Buy Local movement.
-Every shop participates in many community related events and fundraisers.
-Like all locally owned independent businesses the monies spent and tax dollars collected stay within the local economies they serve.
+Grounds for Coffee operates franchised locations that include full-service cafés, drive-through outlets, and kiosk formats, each independently owned and operated.
+The franchise structure allows individual owners to determine aspects such as interior design, product offerings, operating hours, and pricing, while maintaining a consistent menu of coffee and espresso-based drinks, standardised ingredients and recipes, and a focus on customer service and community engagement.
+Locations are typically presented as local businesses reflecting their respective markets.

 Honors

 In October 2012, Indie Ogden in Utah awarded Grounds for Coffee as the Best Local Coffee.

 Community

 Grounds for Coffee is known for its community presence, sponsoring and partnering with many local businesses and events.
 The 30th and Harrison location regularly held shows by artists' work from Weber State University.
 There was an occasion however in 1994, where the management at that time had determined that the subject matter was too offensive for some patrons, and remove those which contained paintings and photographs of nudity.

 On "Make a Difference Day" held on May 12, 2011, and also on May 10, 2012, included notable partners the McKay-Dee Hospital Center, the LDS Church, the Ogden School District, the Ogden Nature Center, the Utah Transit Authority, the YMCA, the Utah Division of Juvenile Justice Services and the Keller Williams Realty.
 It is a member of Local First Utah, a network of many local businesses and non-profits that emphasizes the importance of buying local products.

-In 2014, the Clearfield location participated in their first "Coffee with a Cop" meeting, giving the citizens a chance to find out what is happening with the local police department, and provide some feedback as well.
+In 2014, the Clearfield location hosted their first "Coffee with a Cop" meeting, in which locals could learn more about local law enforcement and engage in feedback.